 Still, there are warning signs of which drivers should take note that will help them have a better idea of when they may be too tired to continue driving.
 For instance, if you are traveling on the road and you appear to “space out” such that you have no recollection of the last two or three miles you’ve driven, you may need to pull over and get some rest.

 Additionally, if you find yourself hitting the curb or drifting into other lanes, that could certainly be an indication that you are too tired to drive.
 Teary or blurred vision, as well as having problems keeping your eyes opened and focused on the roadway is another sign that you may be too tired to operate a motor vehicle.

 If You’ve Been Injured in an Accident, Contact The Kelleher Firm

 Even with hi-tech gadgets and automakers attempting to come up with ways to help keep drivers alert when traveling, drowsy driving accidents are still occurring.
 We know that an accident can happen anywhere, so it is important for all drivers to remain as alert as possible when driving.

-If you or someone you love has been involved in an automobile accident with a vehicle that may have been driven by a drowsy driver, you are encouraged to contact Ryan Kuhl at The Kelleher Firm as soon as possible to discuss the particulars of your case.
+If you or someone you love has been involved in an automobile accident with a vehicle that may have been driven by a drowsy driver, you are encouraged to contact Attorney Ryan Kuhl as soon as possible to discuss the particulars of your case.